-The Office of Multicultural Affairs (OMA) at Rowan University works diligently to create an environment that fosters the institutional integration and submersion of diversity and multiculturalism.
-The office supports and initiates programs that foster the acknowledgement and acceptance of the differences that define the personal self-identity of faculty, staff, and students.
-Its ongoing purpose is the/ pursuit of maintaining an environment that cultivates the ability for all the constituencies of Rowan University to safely express those identities within the parameters of the institution's academic and social behavioral expectations.
+Multicultural and Inclusion Programming at Rowan University is centered on creating an environment that fosters the institutional integration and submersion of diversity and multiculturalism.
+The office supports and initiates programs that promotes the acknowledgement and acceptance of the differences that define the self-identity of faculty, staff, and students.
+Its ongoing purpose is the pursuit of maintaining an environment that cultivates the ability for all the constituencies of Rowan University to safely express those identities within the parameters of the institution's academic and social behavioral expectations.

 Inclusive CommUnity Building

 Rowan University embraces and celebrates the uniqueness of each member of our community and is responsible for cultivating an atmosphere in which all members feel valued and welcomed regardless of race, disability, gender, ethnicity, sexual orientation, political, religious or social ideologies, or socio-economic status.
 The university must provide opportunities for safe and constructive dialogue that will enable all members to move beyond mere tolerance to actively embrace diversity in all forms as part of our daily interactions.

 Inclusiveness (Student Affairs)

 We value cultural, individual, and role differences by creating, supporting, and affirming a climate for individuals of all races ethnicities, national origins, genders, gender identities, sexual orientations, religions, ages, abilities, sizes, socioeconomic statuses, and languages.
 We value the dignity of each individual as well as the ethical and equitable treatment of all members of the community in an atmosphere of mutual trust.
 We are guided by the principle that celebrating diversity enriches the lives of all people.

 Individual and Group Responsibility